 7. Food—France and Italy win the race

-On Mount Kilimanjaro, your food will be provided by your tour operator.
+When you are climbing Mount Kilimanjaro, your food will be provided by your tour operator.
 Consequently, the quality and variety of your food will depend on the quality of your operator.
 Even with the best companies, however, the food will tend to taste boring and repetitive after a week’s hike.

 This is in stark contrast to Mont Blanc which has a lot of culinary highlights on offer.
 In fact, food even is one of TMB’s key attractions, only second to its scenery.
 You will get to taste crispy French baguette and organic farmhouse cheeses, fresh Italian pasta and polenta, and savory Swiss cured meats and hearty dishes—just to name a few—as you make your way through three different countries.